francoiskroll/ZOLTAR/README.md

 This will generate YYMMDD_BX_middur.csv in the ffpath folder.

 You will also need a genotype.txt file to label each well with a condition.
 The `genotypeGenerator(...)` from the FramebyFrame package may be helpful.

+Your genotype file should be called YYMMDD_BXgenotype.txt.
+It should match the corresponding middur.csv file.
+For example, the genotype file for experiment 230214_04_middur.csv must be called 230214_04genotype.txt.

 ### 2• Launch the ZOLTAR app